majkamichal/majkamichal/README.md

 ### Hi there 👋

-I'm Michal, a data enthusiast with a background in statistics.
+I'm Michal, a data and open-source enthusiast with a background in statistics.
 I pursued my academic interests at the University of Vienna and Duke University, where I explored statistical analysis and programming.

 #### Open source contributions